RvE54/RandoMice/readme.md

 Alternatively, results may be saved to disk via *>File>Save as...* which will create a .rndm file that can be re-opened in the software later.

 ## Authors
-Randomice was originally written by:
+RandoMice was originally written by:
 * R. van Eenige - [RvE54](https://github.com/RvE54)

 The following people have contributed code/logics to RandoMice: